ben-bell/KuCoin-ExportCSV/README.md

 # KuCoin-ExportCSV
-Python script to export transactions to a CSV file readable by CoinTracking.info
+Python script to export transactions to a CSV file readable by CoinTracking.info.
+This includes Deposits, Withdrawals and Transactions.

 Prerequisites